← All Conditions

 But you deserve to know for certain.

-No GP referral required.
-Private appointments at London Bridge Hospital within 2–3 days.
+Self-referrals welcome.
+Private appointments at London Bridge Hospital and The Lister Hospital Chelsea within 2–3 days.
 Dr Okiror assesses the lump clinically and arranges imaging where needed.
 Where a rib tumour is suspected, specialist discussion with RNOH Stanmore takes place before any surgical decision.

 Book an Assessment → Second Opinion